27Saumya/next/README.md

 ## Compiling Code

-first make you test file, i.e. `test.py`
+first make your test file, i.e. `test.py`

 and add the following: